 - Alumni, Friends & Supporters

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Academic Council Elections 2021-2024

 September 2021 marks the beginning of a new 3-year term for Academic Council.
-Elections will be held in June 2021 to elect College members with nomination portal opening in May 2021, the upcoming elections present an opportunity for you to shape the future direction of the academic mission of the University.
+Elections for new members will be held in June 2021 via an e-voting portal (details to follow).
+The upcoming elections present an opportunity for you to shape the future direction of the academic mission of the University.